 07740 877 544 firstname.lastname@example.org

-As a sign maker in Dundee for over thirty years, I’m happy to share with you, my process for effective signage.
+After thirty years as a signmaker in Dundee, I’m happy to share my process for creating effective signage.

-Signs are critical for displaying a message quickly and succinctly.
-Words, images, legibility and colour are all important elements.
-As well as a prominent location.
-A sign can be the face of your business too or the only method of communicating to your market, so ideally it should also convey your brand.
+Signs are vital for displaying messages succinctly.
+Words, legibility, images, and colour are all important elements.
+As well as location.
+A sign can be the face of your business or the only method of communicating to your audience.
+Ideally, it should also convey your visual style and support your brand.

-And with so many types of signs to choose from, which product is most suitable?
+With so many types of signs to choose from, which product should you choose?

 Understanding your objectives is a good place to start